CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ![img](img/metaboscapeexportforgnps/Metabo_4.PNG)

-10. The .mgf file ('gnps.mgf') and the bucket table will be used to perform a **Feature-Based Molecular Networking** job on GNPS (see below).
+10. The **MS/MS spectral summary** (.MGF file) and the **feature quantification table** (.CSV file) will be used to perform a FBMN job on GNPS (see below).

+#### Processing IMS Data (PASEF)

+The FBMN supports Ion Mobility Spectrometry (IMS) Data acquired in data-dependent acquisition mode using Parallel Accumulation-Serial Fragmentation (PASEF) and processed with MetaboScape (ver.
+5.0).
+Process the IMS data following the MetaboScape documentation and do *Export to GNPS format* as indicated above.
+The cross collission section values and other annotations can be subsequently mapped in Cytoscape.

+See a representative [FBMN job](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=0d89db67b0974939a91cb7d5bfe87072) made from PASEF data (timsTOF) processed with MetaboScape (ver.
+5.0).
+The Bruker files are available on the following MassIVE deposition ([MSV000084402](https://gnps.ucsd.edu/ProteoSAFe/result.jsp?task=36fea50f5e7b4a049d336f28c5884ff9&view=advanced_view))

 ### C. Perform FBMN Job on GNPS
 Go to GNPS and perform a FBMN job.
 [Refer to that documentation](featurebasedmolecularnetworking.md).